The-Rowett-Institute/RI-B5-04_Seafood_Database/README.md

-RI-B5-04.
-Mapping UK seafood supply chains.
+**'RI-B5-04.
+Mapping UK seafood supply chains**'

+<ins>Introduction</ins>
 Transforming our diets to build a more sustainable food system is paramount to achieving net zero.
 Arguably, such diets will include more seafood.
-We mapped seafood production (capture and aquaculture), trade (imports and exports), purchases (within and out-of-home), and seafood consumption, to species level, between 2009 and 2020, for the UK.

-The R markdown documents provided here detail how the data were cleaned and merged to create the seafood database.
+We created a high-resolution database off the United Kingdon (UK) seafood supply chain, with data collected between 2009 to 2020 from publicly available datasets.
+The database combines secondary data on production (capture and aquaculture), trade (import and export), purchases ((within and out-of-home), and seafood consumption, for up to 73 seafood species.
+This repository contains the code and methodology used to clean and merge the secondary data sets used to create the seafood database.

-Commodity and data supplier:
+**'Data sources'**
 1)	Capture production (Marine Management Organisation)
-2)	Aquaculture production (Eurostat and CEFAS)
+2)	Aquaculture production (CEFAS)
 3)	Imports and exports (HMRC)
 4)	Purchases (DEFRA family food)
 5)	Consumption (National Dietary and Nutrition Survey)
+7)	Population (Office of National Statistics)
+8)	Nutrients (Public Health England supplemented with Norwegian data)

+**'Edible factions'**
+Conversiton factors (Hilborn et al 2018) were applied to convert the live weight (whole fish) to edible proportions.

+**'Data dictionary'**

+Raw data files

+MMO_UKV_landingUKAbroad-200913.csv : A local copy of the capture production data MMO_UKV_landingUKAbroad-201216.csv : A local copy of the capture production data MMO_UKV_landingUKAbroad-201721.csv  : A local copy of the capture production data

+CEFAS_UK_aquaculture-200920.csv : A local copy of the aqauculture data set

+HMRC_trade-2009.csv : A local copy of the trade data (2009) HMRC_trade-201011.csv : A local copy of the trade data (2010 and 2011)
+HMRC_trade-201213.csv : A local copy of the trade data (2012 and 2013)
+HMRC_trade-201415.csv : A local copy of the trade data (2014 and 2015)
+HMRC_trade-201617.csv : A local copy of the trade data (2016 and 2017)
+HMRC_trade-201819.csv : A local copy of the trade data (2018 and 2019)
+HMRC_trade-2020.csv : A local copy of the trade data (2020)

+DEFRA_UK_purchases-201620,csv : A local copy of UK seafood purchase, including within and out-of-home (2016 to 2020) DEFRA_UK_household-200915.csv : A local copy of UK seafood purchase data, purchased within home (2009 to 2015) DEFRA_UK_eatenOut-200915.csv : A local copy of UK seafood purchase data, purchased out-of-home (2009 to 2015)

+ndns_rp_19_foodleveldietarydata.sav : A local copy of consumption data (NDNS year 19) ndns_rp_yr1-4a_foodleveldietarydata.sav : A local copy of consumption data (NDNS year 1 to 4) ndns_rp_yr5-6a_foodleveldietarydata.sav : A local copy of consumption data (NDNS year 5 and 6) ndns_rp_yr2-8a_foodleveldietarydata.sav : A local copy of consumption data (NDNS year 8) ndns_rp_yr9a_foodleveldietarydata.sav : A local copy of consumption data (NDNS year 9) ndns_rp_yr10a_foodleveldietarydata.sav : A local copy of consumption data (NDNS year 10) ndns_rp_yr11a_foodleveldietarydata.sav : A local copy of consumption data (NDNS year 11)

+ONS_UK_population-19712020.csv: A local copy of UK population data

+PHE_seafoodNutrientContent.csv : A local copy of UK seafood compostion tables PHE_seafoodFAContent.csv : A local copy of UK seafood fatty acids compostion tables Norwegian_seafoodNutrientContent.csv : A local copy of Norwegian seafood compostion tables